Kot Engenharia

 Figure 9: Result of the extensometry analysis.

-The data collected in the field, for the different operating regimes, is compared with the numerical results obtained via the computer model, indicating the need for calibration and adjustments to the calculations in order to represent the field condition with greater assertiveness.
+In this way, the data collected in the field for the different operating regimes are compared with the numerical results obtained via the computational model, indicating the need for calibration and adjustments in the calculations to represent the field conditions with greater accuracy.

 In cases where structural analysis, monitoring or inspections indicate the need for structural intervention in the equipment, the best reinforcement alternatives are evaluated, taking into account aspects such as cost, efficiency, time and risk in the implementation process.
 For the design non-conformity identified in Figure 6 and Figure 7, at the bucket wheel reclaimer portal, the reinforcement shown in Figure 10 below was proposed: